teja20477/GitTest/README.md

 # GitTest

--Teja Bhavani Shankar Parachoori says that this community is really amazing
+-Teja Bhavani Shankar Parachoori says that this community is really amazing!